 If moist biomasses are stored for too long in piles that are too large, uncontrolled self-heating occurs.
-In this process, the biomass is microbially degraded, similar to composting, which results in the loss of carbon as CO_2 .
-Depending on the biomass and storage conditions, emissions of CH_4 and N_2O may also occur.
+In this process, the biomass is microbially degraded, similar to composting, which results in the loss of carbon as $CO_2$ .
+Depending on the biomass and storage conditions, emissions of $CH_4$ and $N_2O$ may also occur.

 Especially in biomass power plants, it is common practice that the self-heating of wood chips is used to dry them.
 A review of 14 scientific studies on the C-degradation of woodchips during storage has shown that depending on storage conditions, wood species, and wood moisture content, between 0.6 to 4.3% of the biomass carbon is degraded per month (Whittaker et al., 2016).
-For wood chip piles larger than 1 m3, biodegradation of the wood leads to oxygen consumption inside the pile, which eventually leads to anaerobic degradation (fermentation) and thus methane emissions.
+For wood chip piles larger than 1 m, biodegradation of the wood leads to oxygen consumption inside the pile, which eventually leads to anaerobic degradation (fermentation) and thus methane emissions.
 How high the actual methane emissions are, depends on factors such as temperature, humidity, pile volume, type and age of the wood, and its C:N ratio.
 Measurements have shown that up to 20% of the gaseous carbon produced during storage inside the pile is transformed into methane (Pier and Kelly, 1997).
 However, Jaeckel et al. (2005) found that methanotrophic microorganisms in the heap's better aerated near-surface layers degrade between 46% and 98% of the methane produced in the core before it can escape as an emission to the atmosphere.
-Scientific studies of actual methane emissions from wood chip storage are sparsely available and often incomplete, so generalizations regarding storage emissions have to be made cautiously (Ferrero et al., 2011).
+Scientific studies of actual methane emissions from wood chip storage emissions have to be made cautiously (Ferrero et al., 2011).